Using Competencies as a Succession Planning Tool

-Succession Planning is critical to ensure that your employees develop the skills and abilities required to assume higher-level roles in the future.
+Succession planning tools are critical to ensure that your employees develop the skills and abilities required to assume higher-level roles in the future.

 Competencies and competency-based tools can be extremely useful for succession planning.
 Competencies are useful because they clearly describe the key requirements for mission-critical roles.
 Competency-based tools, such as assessment or development plans, are useful because they can help people identify how they measure up to the requirements for mission-critical roles.

-Below we identify three important steps for using competencies for succession planning:
+Below we identify three important steps for using competencies as a succession planning tool:

 1. Identify mission-critical positions